electrode-io/electrode-native/docs/cli/code-push/promote.md

 * Semver expression that specifies the binary app version this release is targeting
 * If omitted, the release will target the exact version of the descriptor
 * If versionModifier is specified in the codePush config , exact version of the descriptor is appended to versionModifier
+* For using `targetBinaryVersion` option users must target only 1 descriptor
+* For using `targetBinaryVersion` option users cannot use semVerDescriptor

 `--mandatory/-m`